tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/_index.md

 ![PrintScreen](/assets/IntegrationVariables_01.png)

-3. In this window, you find both the API key and API Login which allows you to authenticate you commerce during the integration procedure.
+3. In this window, you find both the API key and API Login which allows you to authenticate your commerce during the integration procedure.

 ![PrintScreen](/assets/IntegrationVariables_02.png)